hdShang/arxiv-daily/docs/cs-CL/2025-06-30/papers/250624006v2-large-language-models-dont-make-sense-of-word-problems-a-scoping-rev.md

 ---
 layout: default
-title: Large Language Models Don't Make Sense of Word Problems.
-A Scoping Review from a Mathematics Education Perspective
+title: "Large Language Models Don't Make Sense of Word Problems.
+A Scoping Review from a Mathematics Education Perspective"
 ---

 # Large Language Models Don't Make Sense of Word Problems.
 A Scoping Review from a Mathematics Education Perspective